Nivasity/nivasity_app/docs/PlaystorePublish.md

 - Confirm auth flows work on a release build (login, register/verify OTP, forgot/reset password).
 - Confirm profile images load from `https://assets.nivasity.com/users/{profile_pic}` in production.
 - Confirm “academic details required” dialog shows when `dept_id` is missing.
-- Confirm app startup has no “demo” data enabled.
 - Confirm crash reporting/analytics approach (if used) and reflect it in Data Safety + Privacy Policy.

 ## 9) If you add Google Sign-In later (extra requirements)